-The notification is filed through the filling of a standard format called "Form of Notification of Mergers".
-Such form should be filled-in in Albanian but the ACA may authorise the notifying undertaking to submit the form in English (when the notifying party is a non resident or has no office in Albania).
-The form is to be filed with the ACA in 3 copies where at least one of the copies should be in original or notarised form.
+The notification is filed through the filling in a standard format called "Form of Notification of Mergers".
+The ACA requires that the form should be completed in the Albanian language or, if in the original language, a notarised translation into the Albanian language should be submitted also.
+The form is to be filed with the ACA in 2 original or notarised copies along with the necessary documentation.